Ensembling Pruned Attention Heads For Uncertainty-Aware Efficient Transformers: Complementary Results

 \subsection{Supervised image classification}

-We present in Table \ref{tab:imagenet_ood} and Table \ref{tab:cifar100_ood} more results on OOD performance for both datasets Imagenet-1k and Cifar100.
-See Tables \ref{tab:imagenet_near_ood} and \ref{tab:imagenet_far_ood} for detailed results on Imagent-1k and table \ref{tab:cifar100_far_ood} for ood results per-dataset on Cifar100 (Note the only near ood split is cifar10 so we don't report it as it's the same as average Near-ood on Table \ref{tab:cifar100_ood}).
+We report additional OOD results for ImageNet-1K and CIFAR-100 in Table~\ref{tab:imagenet_ood} and Table~\ref{tab:cifar100_ood}.
+More detailed per-dataset results on ImageNet-1K are provided in Tables~\ref{tab:imagenet_near_ood} and \ref{tab:imagenet_far_ood}, and per-dataset OOD results for CIFAR-100 appear in Table~\ref{tab:cifar100_far_ood}.
+(Note that CIFAR-10 is the only near-OOD split for CIFAR-100, so its performance matches the average near-OOD result already shown in Table~\ref{tab:cifar100_ood}.)

+Across both ImageNet-1K and CIFAR-100, \method~exhibits stable behavior over eight different seeds, see Table ~\ref{tab:std}.
+The mean performance varies only minimally across runs, and the associated standard deviations remain small for all metrics (accuracy, Brier, NLL, calibration, and OOD scores).
+This indicates that \method~deliver statistically consistent results with no sensitivity to initialization or seed choice while maintaining competitive accuracy and strong OOD robustness.